emtilt/ph410s21/_pages/about.md

 # Electricity and Magnetism - Fall 2019

 # This website is still under construction.
-The information, other than the textbook information, is not yet correct.
+The information, other than the textbook information and prerequisites, is not yet necessarily correct.
 Do not rely on this information until this notice is removed.

 ## Contact Information